Revel Blog | Revel Systems | December 3, 2021 |

 Sales planning is a critical part of managing any retail business.
 This includes making smart purchasing decisions for your store, as stocking up on the wrong items can be a catastrophic misstep for your business.

 A common mistake for newer retailers is experiencing a random spike in sales and then stocking up on that same product as the result of a gut feeling.
-Open to buy planning looks at merchandising from a financial perspective to enable business owners to make better stocking decisions.
+Open to buy (OTB) planning looks at merchandising from a financial perspective to help business owners make better inventory management decisions.

-If you’re a newer business owner or you’ve made the above mistake before (or maybe even a few times), don’t worry — you’re not alone.
+If you’re a newer business owner or you’ve made the above mistake before (perhaps even a few times), don’t worry — you’re not alone.

 There’s a method you can use to make smarter financial decisions when it comes to your inventory called the “Open to Buy” method.
 Let’s examine open to buy and how it can support your business.

-While OTB management can be implemented differently across various businesses, the open to buy definition remains largely the same.
-It’s a purchasing plan to determine the correct quantities of different goods within your business.
+While open to buy management can be implemented differently across various businesses, the open to buy meaning is this: It’s a purchasing plan to determine the correct quantities of different goods within your business.

 It takes into account the products you offer, how many of those products you already have in stock, and how much you expect to sell.

-A successful open to buy plan tells you what your retail outlet needs, so you can order the correct amount every time.
+A successful open to buy plan tells you what your retail outlet needs, so you can streamline your retail operations and order the correct amount of inventory every time.
 When implemented correctly, an open to buy retail plan prevents merchandise deficits and surpluses.

 Do remember that OTB is not designed to tell you which products you need to stock.
 It works on dollar costs alone.